 Part 4: Download link of the pre-installed Ubuntu 19.10 VMware image

 If you need to avoid the installation and update process, you can download the latest Ubuntu 19.10 pre-installed image for VMware below.
 It is in 7zipped format.
 You need to extract the file to get the VMDK file.
-Then create a new Linux Ubuntu virtual machine from VMware workstation, player or even on the vSphere and attach this VMDK file instead of creating the new virtual hard disk.
+Then create a new Linux Ubuntu virtual machine from a VMware workstation, player, or even on the vSphere and attach this VMDK file instead of creating the new virtual hard disk.

 |More Information:||Username: sysprobs